 '''

-pyquil.quil.validate_protoquil(program)
+pyquil.quil.validate_protoquil(program, quilt=False)

 '''

-Ensure that a program is valid ProtoQuil, otherwise raise a ValueError.
+Ensure that a program is valid ProtoQuil or Quilt, otherwise raise a ValueError.
 Protoquil is a subset of Quil which excludes control flow and classical instructions.

-Parameters program (Program) - The Quil program to validate.
+- quilt (bool) Validate the program as Quilt. - program (Program) The Quil program to validate.